 Montana's Cowboy Artist: C.M.
-Russell (Adult) - Charles M. Russell captured the romantic myth of the West in the stories of his paintings.
+Russell (all ages) - Charles M. Russell captured the romantic myth of the West in the stories of his paintings.
 Visitors will see how Russell captured historical events, real and mythical, on canvas.

 How to Schedule a Tour of the Museum

 Please contact us at least two weeks in advance.
 For tours planned during legislative sessions or the month of May, it is advisable to make arrangements a month in advance as these time slots fill early.

 To book a tour, please call (406) 444-4794 or email Anthony.Schrillo@mt.gov.
 To facilitate the process please provide the following information: